umran/haveerucrawler/README.md

 #### Set up the Index and Run Application

 This is a crucial step as it creates the necessary index in elasticsearch.
 Make sure to do this before running the crawler.
-Run setup.js like so:
+Run setup.js like so

 ```
 $ node setup
 ```

-Finally, to start the crawler simply do:
+Finally, to start the crawler simply do

 ```
 $ node index